grobian/carbon-c-relay/carbon-c-relay.md

     is in particular useful when daemonised in combination with init managers.

+  * `-O` *treshold*:
+    The minimum number of rules to find before trying to optimise the ruleset.
+The default is `50`, to disable the optimiser, use `-1`, to always run the optimiser use `0`.
+The optimiser tries to group rules to avoid spending excessive time on matching expressions.

 ## CONFIGURATION SYNTAX

 The config file supports the following syntax, where comments start with